Article originally published in the WSCA Newsletter, April 2021

 Unique challenges in a unique time

-Helping inform students about what to expect from their education – in terms of cost of education, amount of time required, outcomes and other matters is especially important when everything else is uncertain.
-CES staff advise students when certain programs may require additional steps and/or expenses needed for enrollment.
+Helping inform students about what to expect – in terms of cost, time required, outcomes and other matters is especially important when everything else is uncertain.
+As CES staff, we advise students when certain programs may require additional steps and/or expenses needed for enrollment.
 For example, certain public safety or education programs may require a background check.
-In some cases, the program may require the purchase of certain tools or supplies over and above tuition that could make it cost prohibitive.
-Advisors can alert students to potential challenges they might face in the job and successful outcomes they could enjoy.
-This consultation can help build students’ confidence that the time and money they are about to spend is done so efficiently.
-But for younger students, it also helps them focus on what they can do now to ensure their future success.
-Wanner views it as a holistic approach.
-“We serve undecided students and students who have solid, clear career paths, plus anyone in between.
+In some cases, the program may require the purchase of certain tools or supplies over and above tuition that could add to the expense.
+Advisors can alert students to potential challenges they might face in the job but also successful outcomes they could enjoy.
+This process can help build students’ confidence that the program may be right for them.
+For younger students, it also helps them focus on what they can do now to ensure their future success.
+It's a holistic approach, where we serve undecided students and students who have solid, clear career paths, plus anyone in between.
 We help students overcome barriers to employment such as academic, financial, disability, single parent, ELL (English Language Learners) unemployed and non-traditional employment.”

 Career advising for a virtual age